 The great thing about these mugs is that I recall many of them.
-Where they came from, the time of my life, etc. I think this was a cup I got just last year.
+Who gave them to me, the time of my life, etc.

 However, just as I said in my December 3rd post, nothing is wasted.

 I ran into a local mom with whom I’ve connected more in the last year.
 She’s going through a divorce, and we’ve had a couple of brief heartfelt conversations.
 This morning she made a comment that most likely meant nothing to her, but meant a lot to me.
 She said that people like me, who have blazed the trail before her, have given her hope.
 Blazed the Trail Before Her.
 I worked hard to focus on her words from that point on, but my mind wondered about the hope I was giving, and the perception I’d created, at least in her mind.